rodders99/rodders99.github.io/content/projects/homeassistant-health-dashboard-pt2/homeassistant_health_dashboard2.md

 ### NABU Casa subscription not required (but very worthwhile and helpful)

-A [Nabu Casa Subscription](https://www.nabucasa.com/) enables remote access to your Home Assistant instance, using the Home Assistant app [Android](https://play.google.com/store/apps/details?id=io.homeassistant.companion.android&hl=en-GB&gl=US) or [IOS](https://apps.apple.com/us/app/home-assistant/id1099568401), outside of your home wifi network, which means when you are not home you can access your Home Assistant server from anywhere.
+A [Nabu Casa Subscription](https://www.nabucasa.com/) enables remote access to your Home Assistant instance, using the Home Assistant app [Android](https://play.google.com/store/apps/details?id=io.homeassistant.companion.android&hl=en-GB&gl=US) or [IOS](https://apps.apple.com/us/app/home-assistant/id1099568401), outside of your home Wi-fi network, which means when you are not home you can access your Home Assistant server from anywhere.

 Please note that a Nabu Casa subscription is not required for my solution (but come on, support the Devs!) if:

 - You have already setup your own remote access solution
 - You intend on setting up your own [remote access solution](https://www.home-assistant.io/docs/configuration/remote/)
 - You not require remote access to your Home Assistant Instance.

+You won't need it.

 However a subscription supports the developers and simplifies a lot of the more complex elements of setting up Home Assistant remote access and integrating with Alexa and Google voice control.